CHR-onicles/Medical_Bills_Program/README.md

 # Medical Bills Entry App v1.1.0
- >App to quickly make entries of medical claims/receipts into a pre-formatted, pre-filled Excel database.
+ >App to speed up entries of medical claims/receipts into a pre-formatted, pre-filled Excel database.

 ## Requirements:
 >- icecream~=2.1.0 (optional - for debugging)